Prospect Fighting Championships: Prospect Fighting Championships

 On Saturday, August 29, 2015.
 Prospect Fighting Championships held its first event in London, Ontario, Canada.
 Since then the organization has hosted six AMMA events and three WAKO sanctioned kickboxing events before switching back to the professional MMA circuit.
-Since the rebrand, it has held 14 events, all in Ontario.
-The promotion continues the use of a UFC-spec octagon and operates under the Unified Rules of Mixed Martial Arts.
-The commentary team for the PFC is hosted by John Ramdeen and former mixed martial arts fighter, Robin Black.
-Keith Crawford acts as the announcer for the Prospect Fighting Championships.
+Since the rebrand, it has held 16 events, all in Ontario.
+The promotion continues the use of a Hexagonal cage and operates under the Unified Rules of Mixed Martial Arts.
+The commentary team for the PFC is hosted by John Ramdeen, former mixed martial arts fighter, Robin Black and Reed Duthie.
+Keith Crawford acts as the official announcer for the Prospect Fighting Championships.

 The company holds annual events in conjunction with London-based fundraiser, Showdown in the Downtown, to support fundraising to "fight" kidney disease.
 In 2020, the promotion signed a deal with Fight Network streaming services.
 With the COVID-19 lockdown in Ontario preventing live shows in late 2020–2021, the promotion hosted a virtual talk show on September 25, 2021.
 It featured former UFC fighter Brendan Schaub, the event resulted in over $300,000 being raised for local charities.
-In total the events have raised an accumulative 2.4 million dollars for charity.
+In total the events have raised an accumulative 3 million dollars for charity.